Last Updated on January 18, 2023

 Enthusiastic marketing professional with extensive tenure in visual social media marketing (Pinterest, Instagram, Tumblr).
 Able to understand the ongoing market scenarios and customers trends by utilizing analytics, big data, and marketing intelligence metrics to design strategies.

-Marketing Manager Job Descriptions, Responsibilities and duty Examples
+Marketing Manager Job Descriptions and Responsibilities

 An employer would expect to see the following proven foundational duties and skill sets within an applicant’s resume, depending on educational level and career stage.